netifi-proteus/proteus-rsocket-bom/README.md

-# RSocket Bill Of Material Project
+# Proteus RSocket Bill Of Material Project

 A set of compatible versions for all these projects is curated under a BOM ("Bill of Material").